 - Consults with the central office Child Protection Branch or Adult Protection Branch staff as needed during the investigation and prior to the submission of the assessment.

-The Director of Service Regions:
+The Director of Service Regions or designee:

 - Maintains a process to “track” investigations involving DCBS employees.

 - The SRA or designee submits the assessment to the Director of Service Regions or designee and the Child Protection Branch Assistant Director of P&P for review within forty-five (45) calendar days.

 - The Assistant Director of P&P recommends when final approval of the assessment is to occur and DSR provides the final approval to the region .